 The University of Leeds is sponsor for this study based in the United Kingdom.
-The University of Leeds has shared the data with the Royal Free London NHS Foundation Trust as this is where the doctors who are in charge of the study are based.
-Both University of Leeds and Royal Free London NHS Foundation Trust have used information from you and your medical records in order to undertake this study and act as the data controllers for this study.
+The University of Leeds has shared the data (anonymously) with the University College London (UCL) as this is where the doctors who are in charge of the study are based.
+Both University of Leeds and UCL have used information from you and your medical records in order to undertake this study and act as the data controllers for this study.

 What information do we collect about you?

 The NHS hospital which recruited you in to the research study (your hospital) will have collected information from you and your medical records needed for the research study from your medical records.

 Your hospital will have used your name, NHS number and postcode to make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
 Your hospital will have passed these details to the University of Leeds along with the information collected from you and your medical records.
 The only people at the University of Leeds who will have access to information that identifies you will be people who received, reviewed and entered your data on to the study database, the people who analysed your data or people who audit the data collection process.

 The University of Leeds has also sent your Initials, NHS number, Data of Birth and Postcode to NHS Digital and in return they will inform us if you have died, have been diagnosed with cancer, or have been admitted to hospital due to a complication.